 Subject to exemptions provided for by Article 4 of the WFD, based on available water data, certain surface and groundwater bodies will need improvement in order to comply with the objectives of the WFD.

-There is historic and predictive evidence of elevated levels of flood risk from coastal, fluvial and groundwater sources at various locations across the Burren and Cliffs of Moher area.
+There is historic and predictive evidence of elevated levels of flood risk from fluvial and coastal sources at various locations across the area to which the Strategy relates.